garbagetown/guideline/source_en/Security/Authentication.rst

 * Path for displaying "Secure page for which authentication is necessary" which is accessed before the login.

-In common library, in addition to the functionality provided by Spring Security, a class (\ ``org.terasoluna.gfw.web.security.RedirectAuthenticationHandler``\ ) is provided which can specify the destination path in request parameter.
+In common library, in addition to the functionality provided by Spring Security, a class (\ ``org.terasoluna.gfw.security.web.RedirectAuthenticationHandler``\ ) is provided which can specify the destination path in request parameter.

 \ ``RedirectAuthenticationHandler``\  is a class, created for implementing the mechanism given below.